Brandon-McBride/PopularMovies2/README.md

 Project part of the Udacity Android Developer nanodegree

+This Project Displays a list of popular movies in grid format using Androids recyclerview.